noppingen/grav-plugin-file_exists/README.md

 # Grav File Exists Plugin

-`File Exists` is a [Grav][grav] Plugin that allows to check the existance of a file in the filesystem.
+`File Exists` is a Grav CMS p1lugin that allows to check the existance of a file in the filesystem.

 # Installation